-I realize that some women do get married young and that’s God’s will for their lives.
+I realize that some women get married young and that is God’s will for their lives.
 That’s wonderful, and it teaches me that God works differently with everyone.
-I know some people with spouses that help them achieve their goals, and help them get close to God.
+I know some young couples who help each other achieve their goals and help them get close to God.
 That’s a beautiful thing.

 However, it’s up to you to figure out what God is calling you to right now.
 Is He calling you to be single at this time in your life?
 If so, ignore what the world tries to push on you.
 Ignore your family and even friends that may say ‘You need a man’ and ‘When are you having kids?
 You’re not getting any younger.”
 People will always have something to say, but you need to be more concerned with what God says.

 Some women don’t get married until later in life and there’s nothing wrong with that.
 There’s nothing wrong with you!
 Although marriage and children are an incredible blessing from God, they do not equal the ultimate satisfaction and fulfillment.
 You were created for the Lord and until you come to that realization and act on it, there will always be some type of frustration deep within you.